Kallu-A/Kill-The-King-Game/CREATEMAP.md

   - second is a enum of Dificulty   if you put Dificulty.FREE the player can choose the difficulty or you can choose for him by put Difficulty.MEDIUM or Difficulty.EASY or Difficulty.HARD
 ### setBomb()
-  - there is another methods you can override if you want to use you just have to put in super.setBomb(and an int ) i have made some constant who will make the work pretty good but you can put the int you want, 0 if you don't want bomb the int is 1/i will be a bomb
+  - there is another methods you can override if you want to use ```protected void setBomb(int numberOfBomb)```you just have to put in super.setBomb(and an int ) i have made some constant who will make the work pretty good but you can put the int you want, 0 if you don't want bomb the int you put will make that  1/int case will be a bomb

 - **I hope you like this program if you have advice for upgrade it or make the create map easier tell me**